WilliamLievesley/WilliamLievesley/README.md

 # Hello, I'm Will, and Welcome to My Cybersecurity Portfolio!
-I'm an IT professional with experience in IT training and second-line service desk support, and I’m currently expanding my expertise into the field of cybersecurity.
-My goal is to transition into a SOC Analyst or ICT Security Analyst role, and this portfolio reflects my journey as I build the skills and certifications needed to pursue that path.
+I'm an IT professional with experience in IT training and second-line service desk support, and I’m currently expanding into cybersecurity to transition into a SOC Analyst or ICT Security Analyst role.
+This portfolio reflects my journey as I build the skills and certifications needed to pursue that path.

-With certifications such as CompTIA Security+, ISC2 Certified in Cybersecurity (CC), and the Google Professional Cybersecurity Certificate, I’m focused on gaining the knowledge and hands-on experience necessary to protect organizations from evolving cyber threats.
+With certifications such as ISC2 Certified in Cybersecurity (CC), and the Google Professional Cybersecurity Certificate, I’m focused on gaining the knowledge and hands-on experience necessary to protect organizations from evolving cyber threats.

 Take a look around to explore my certifications, ongoing projects, and skills.
 I’m always open to new connections and opportunities to learn and grow.
 Thank you for visiting!

-### Cybersecurity Certifications
+#### Cybersecurity Certifications
 I have earned the following cybersecurity certifications, showcasing my commitment to developing skills in this field:

 <p align="left">